Key #2 A Vital Key to Breakthrough: Perseverance

 My previous blog was about Praying with Faith.
 That is the first key to seeing breakthroughs in Disciple-Making Movements.
-The second key for breakthrough and growth is perseverance.
+Another important key for breakthrough and growth is perseverance.
+I’ve given it the number two slot in my list of keys because without it, you simply don’t get to multiplication or movement.

 Perseverance – Lessons from Snoozy

-When I was a kid we had a dog named Snoozy.
-She loved to play.
-We would take an old sock, tie a knot in it, and let her grab hold of the end.
-A game of “tug of war” soon started.
+When I was a kid, growing up in Africa, we had a dachshund (long weiner dog) named Snoozy.
+Like most dogs, she loved to play.
+My brother and I would take an old sock, tie a knot in it, and dangle it in front of her until she grabbed it in her mouth.
+Our game of “tug of war” soon began.
 If I got the sock away, (and it was hard work to finally do that) Snoozy would lunge after it again.
 The game could go on for hours!

 What I loved about that dog was no matter how long you played with her, she wouldn’t give in.
 She was always ready to give it another try.
 Once she got a grip on the sock, she wasn’t letting go.
 You could literally pick her up high off the floor.
 She’d be hanging from the sock she had gripped in her teeth like she was permanently attached.